 This sampler includes six seasonal favorites from New York City’s Murray’s Cheese, which together add up to a whopping three pounds of fromage.
 It should go without saying that any of them will likely pair quite nicely with a glass or two of wine.

 For the mom who can’t eat anything without hot sauce

 If she has never even considered calling something too spicy, she will love this subscription to small-batch hot sauces from all over the world.
 Subscriptions include four shipments of delicious (non-gimmicky) hot sauces for Mom to discover.

 For the mom who scrapes every bit of peanut butter from the jar

-If she loves peanut butter, she’ll probably also like Soom, a silky, ultracreamy, chef-approved tahini that a Strategist editor says “you can just hit straight out of the jar.”
+If she loves peanut butter, she’ll probably also like Soom, a silky, ultracreamy, chef-approved tahini that Strategist senior editor editor Jessica Silvester says “you can just hit straight out of the jar.”
 To really wow her, throw in this tiny spatula that one contributor uses to scoop up every last drop of peanut butter (and Nutella and tomato paste) from the jar.